shoutem/shoutem.github.io/_posts/1-7-2-SettingsTypesInExtension.md

 }
 ```

-Settings pages meant for manipulating shortcut settings can be found next to app structure in `Screens` tab.
+Settings pages meant for manipulating shortcut settings can be found next to app structure in the `Screens` tab.
 We call them `shortcut settings pages`.
 Namely, for this example, there should be `Content` and `Settings`.

 <p class="image">
 <img src='{{ site.baseurl }}/img/tutorials/settings-theme/screens-tab-extension-restaurants-settings.png'/>